Indraneel-Pothuri/Coral-Cloud-Resorts-AI-Chatbot-Salesforce-Agentforce-/README.md

 The chatbot (CC Service Agent) is integrated into the Coral Cloud Resorts Experience Cloud site.
 It greets customers and assists with booking requests in real-time.

 <img width="642" height="956" alt="Screenshot 2025-09-30 223231" src="https://github.com/user-attachments/assets/d25af117-c2b1-4f29-870c-17c56bd9ffa9" />
+This is an earlier part of the chat conversation with the bot.
+The bot gives a description of the experience:
+“The Underground Cave Exploration is an adventure activity with a medium activity level… guided by expert speleologists.”
+Then it asks the user for the date they want to book.
+The user replies with "tomorrow".
+This shows the chatbot gathering information from the user to proceed with the booking.

 <img width="597" height="736" alt="Screenshot 2025-09-30 223304" src="https://github.com/user-attachments/assets/fcf83dc3-7913-41c5-af7d-6d33b2750d55" />
+This is a chat with the Coral Cloud Service Agent (bot).
+The bot informs that a session for the Underground Cave Exploration is available tomorrow from 5:00 PM to 10:00 PM (UTC).
+It mentions there are 25 slots available.
+The user responds with "12", indicating they want to book 12 guests.
+This shows booking interaction via a chatbot, confirming the slots the user wants.

 <img width="2852" height="1489" alt="Screenshot 2025-09-30 223014" src="https://github.com/user-attachments/assets/9fbfe959-ec33-430c-aef4-19b8a4289010" />
+This is a Salesforce record for an experience called "Underground Cave Exploration" at Coral Cloud Resort.

+Experience Name: Underground Cave Exploration

+Location: Subterranean Caves

+Type: Adventure Activities

+Activity Level: Medium

+Price: $150

+Description: “Discover the mysteries of subterranean caves with our expert speleologists.”

+Scheduled Session:

+Date: October 1, 2025

+Time: 5:00 PM – 10:00 PM

+Status: Confirmed

+Bookings: 12/25 slots filled (48% booked)

+This screen essentially gives all the key details of the experience along with the session schedule.